nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [ffi-opaque](https://github.com/skade/ffi-opaque) - Macro generating correct opaque types.
 - [struct-field-names-as-array](https://github.com/jofas/struct_field_names_as_array) - Rust crate providing a procedural macro that generates an array of the field names of a named struct.
 - [fromit](https://github.com/al8n/fromit) - Macro for generating new structs with getters, setters, and From or TryFrom implementation based on the given struct.
+- [enum-tags](https://github.com/DenverLacey/enum-tags) - Derive-Macro library that generates a companion tag-enum for any enum so that variants can be referred to without specifying fields.

 ## Math